01 of 12

 If you don't get a seat, make sure you find a pole to hold when the train begins to move.
 It's difficult to keep steady without holding on when the subway starts and stops as it's not always as smooth a ride as you might hope.
 And no one likes it when you fall on them because you weren't holding on.

 Don't Lean on the Pole

-Just because you're tired, it doesn't mean it's alright to lean up against a pole in the subway car.
+Just because you're tired, that doesn't mean it's alright to lean up against a pole in the subway car.
 If you lean on the pole, you'll take up almost all of that real estate, making it impossible for others to hold on and making it more likely that they'll fall on you during the ride.

 08 of 12

-Keep Your Bags (And Your Feet) off the Seats
+Keep Your Bags (And Your Feet) Off the Seats

 Keep in mind that even if the subway isn't very crowded when you board it may get more crowded quickly, so you should keep your bags on your lap or on the floor in front of you if you're sitting down.
 Keeping your feet off the seat ensures that other folks have a clean place to sit when they ride the subway.Continue to 9 of 12 below.

 When trains are crowded, it's important to move to the center of the subway car to make room for other riders.
 Standing by the door, even if you move to the side, makes it difficult for people getting on and off the train.